This week I want to share an excerpt from the book “The Treasure Map”, which I wrote along with my friend Francesc Miralles.

 5. Verification.
 The idea is tested and perfectioned by applying it to the outside world.

 Beyond this theoretical description, what we want is to stimulate each of the five phases to our creative energy to flow naturally and in an uninterrupted way.
-These are just some hints to enable different stages of the experience:
+These are just some hints to enable different stages of the experience and release our prolific creativity:

 1. Dealing with problems or issues separately helps us to understand them in all their complexity.
 Rather than dispersion, the creative moment requires defining the topic we are going to develop ideas about.